paser-group/continuous-secsoft/ssp-fall26/project/README.md

 - Create a `requirements.txt` file with all the libraries with versions that you used to complete Task-1, 2, and 3.
 - Create a README with your team members' names, BannerIDs, and university email IDs.
 In the README, report the LLM name that you are using for Task-1.
 - Create a GitHub Action workflow so that every time a user, i.e., a contributor or someone who has forked your repository types `git status`, all test cases created in Task-1, Task-2, and Task-3 are executed automatically.
 All test cases must pass.
 - Create a binary so that the TA can run your project automatically using a Python-based virtual environment.
-As input the TA will provide five inputs each of which includes two PDF files:
+As input the TA will provide three files as inputs:
   - Input-1: docker-cis-v0.pdf and docker-cis-v1.pdf
   - Input-2: docker-cis-v0.pdf and docker-cis-v2.pdf
   - Input-3: docker-cis-v1.pdf and docker-cis-v2.pdf